Study Finds that Accident Rates Rise where Marijuana Legalized

 The study conducted by the HLDI looked at the collision claim rates in three states that have legalized recreational marijuana use and begun selling it (Washington, Colorado and Oregon), compared to the rates in neighboring states.
 The study found that, on average, states that had legalized marijuana had a 3% higher collision claim rate than other states.
 Collision claims are claims based on physical damage to the driver’s vehicle and are typically filed by the at-fault driver.
 Colorado experienced the highest increase in claim frequency, with a 14% higher rate than three neighboring states.

-If you’ve been injured by an intoxicated driver in New York, find out if you have a legal claim for damages based on your injuries by contacting the knowledgeable, experienced and effective Pine Bush personal injury lawyers at Ingber & Provost for a consultation, at 845-733-2720, with additional offices in Bloomingburg and Poughkeepsie.
+If you’ve been injured by an intoxicated driver in New York, find out if you have a legal claim for damages based on your injuries by contacting the knowledgeable, experienced and effective Long Island personal injury lawyers at Ingber & Provost for a consultation, at 845-733-2720, with additional offices in Bloomingburg and Poughkeepsie.